britram/taps-transports/draft-ietf-taps-transports.md

 The transport protocol components provided by UDP-Lite are:

-- unicast
+- unicast.
-- IPv4 broadcast, multicast and anycast
+- IPv4 broadcast, multicast and anycast.
+- IPv6 multicast and anycast.
-- port multiplexing
+- port multiplexing (as for UDP).
-- non-reliable, non-ordered delivery
+- non-reliable, non-ordered delivery (as for UDP).
-- message-oriented delivery
+- message-oriented delivery (as for UDP).
-- partial integrity protection
+- partialor full integrity protection.

 ## Datagram Congestion Control Protocol (DCCP)